NEWS & PHOTOS

 I am a senior and/or a voter in your district.
 On behalf of my family/ organization _____, I urge you to CO-SPONSOR the "Philippine Medicare Portability Study Act" bill H.R.
 7442.

-We expect the study will show dramatic savings based on two precedents: tens of thousands of US citizens from Guam who are covered by their Medicare Advantage (Part C) insurance companies to obtain medical care in the top PH hospitals and the thousands of US military service members or retirees who are covered by the TRICARE Overseas military insurance there.
+We expect the study will show great savings based on two precedents: tens of thousands of US citizens from Guam who are covered by their Medicare and Advantage (Part C) insurance companies to obtain medical care in the top PH hospitals and the thousands of US military service members or retirees who are covered by the TRICARE Overseas military insurance there.

 With the current budget crisis, we believe our request deserves your co-sponsorship of the Moylan-Sablan HR 7442 bill.
 For background, visit www.usmedicareph.org